mozilla/experimenter/docs/experimenter/rollouts.md

     end
 ```

-## Pause (Approve/Timeout)
+## Disable (Approve/Timeout)

-A live rollout pause request is approved in Experimenter and sent to Remote Settings, but the Remote Settings review times out.
-The rollout stays Live and returns to Idle, so the owner must request review again.
+A live rollout disable request is approved in Experimenter and sent to Remote Settings as an unpublish change, but the Remote Settings review times out.
+The rollout stays Live and published in Remote Settings, and returns to Idle so the owner must request review again.

 ```mermaid
   sequenceDiagram